preactjs/preact-www/content/en/guide/v10/preact-testing-library.md

 ## Finding Elements

-With a full DOM environment in place we can verify our DOM nodes directly.
+With a full DOM environment in place, we can verify our DOM nodes directly.
 Commonly tests check for attributes being present like an input value or that an element appeared/disappeared.
-To do this we need to be able to locate elements in the DOM.
+To do this, we need to be able to locate elements in the DOM.

 ### Using Content